Harry Cohn: Sexual harassment allegations

 Various accounts have claimed that Cohn asked for and expected sex from female stars in exchange for employment.
-According to writer Joseph McBride, Jean Arthur quit the film industry when her Columbia Pictures' contract expired in 1944 because Cohn was known to harass actresses.
+According to writer Joseph McBride, Jean Arthur quit the film industry when her Columbia Pictures contract expired in 1944 because Cohn was known to harass actresses.
 When Joan Crawford was subjected to Cohn's advances after signing a three-picture contract with Columbia, she quickly stopped him by saying "Keep it in your pants, Harry.
 I'm having lunch with Joan [his wife] and the boys [his children] tomorrow."

 Rita Hayworth's relationship with Cohn was fraught with aggravation.
 Her biography, If This Was Happiness, describes how Cohn was angered when she refused his demands to have sex with him.
 However, he kept her under contract because she made him money.
 During these Columbia years, each did their best to irritate the other despite their successful working relationship.
 Cohn tried to groom Mary Castle as Hayworth's successor.

 Accusations of mob connections

 Cohn has been accused of having ties with organized crime.
 In 1957, mobsters threatened Sammy Davis Jr. with violence because the performer was involved with actress Kim Novak, who was under contract with Columbia Pictures.
-There are several accounts of what happened, but most agree that the organized crime figures that threatened Davis were close to Cohn; according to these accounts, as Novak was white, Cohn was worried a backlash against the interracial relationship would hurt the studio.
+There are several accounts of what happened, but most agree that the organized crime figures who threatened Davis were close to Cohn; according to these accounts, as Novak was white, Cohn was worried a backlash against the interracial relationship would hurt the studio.
 According to one account, Cohn called racketeer John Roselli, who was told to inform Davis that he must stop seeing Novak.
 To try to scare Davis, Roselli had him kidnapped for a few hours.
 Another account relates that the threat was conveyed to Davis's father by mobster Mickey Cohen.

-Davis was threatened with the loss of his other eye or a broken leg if he did not marry a black woman within two days.
-Davis in turn sought the protection of Chicago mobster Sam Giancana, who said that he could protect him in Chicago and Las Vegas but not California.
+The threat message to Davis was "leave Novak and marry a Black woman, or you’ll lose your other eye".
+In response, Davis sought the protection of Chicago mobster Sam Giancana, who said that he could protect him in Chicago and Las Vegas but not California.
 Cohn was one of the inspirations (as well as Louis B. Mayer) for the character of studio boss Jack Woltz in the 1972 crime film The Godfather.